llvm/llvm-project/mlir/docs/DialectConversion.md

 *   Source Materialization

-    -   A source materialization is used when a value was replaced with a value of different type, but there are still users that expects the original ("source") type at the end of the conversion process.
+    -   A source materialization is used when a value was replaced with a value of a different type, but there are still users that expects the original ("source") type at the end of the conversion process.
 A source materialization converts the replacement value back to the source type.
     -   This materialization is used in the following situations: